Before you Hire a Security Systems Provider- Think About This:

 Expertise

-Fire and burglar alarm technology has not had any significant advancements or changes in the last several years, they are both compromised of sensors.
-Fire alarms sensing both heat and smoke, then sending out a signal to inform people while also setting off audio and visual alarms.
-While burglar alarms use magnetic sensors to detect unwarranted movement, followed by an alarm and signal to the alarm overseer.
-This technology has been pretty standard for as long as these devices have existed, with advancements basically pertaining to efficiency and speed.
+Fire and burglar alarm technologies have not had any significant advancements or changes in the last several years.
+Both these technologies are composed of sensors.
+Fire alarms sense both heat and smoke and then send out a signal to inform people while simultaneously setting off audio and visual alarms.
+Burglar alarms, on the other hand, use magnetic sensors to detect unwarranted movements, followed by an alarm and signal to the alarm overseer.
+These technologies have been pretty standard for as long as these devices have existed, with advancements basically pertaining only to efficiency and speed.

-Commercial security systems providers have had extreme advancements in technologies over the last several years and these advancements are not slowing down anytime soon.
-The technology has changed so dramatically that it requires a skill set that falls in line with those educated in the field of IT.
-Fire and burglar alarm providers are oftentimes solely educated in alarming devices and set up whereas the new age of enterprise security systems requires extensive knowledge in IT to adequately handle the software.
+Commercial security system providers have had extreme advancements in technologies over the last several years and these advancements are not slowing down anytime soon.
+The technology has changed so dramatically, that these new technologies require a skill set that falls in line with those educated in the field of IT.
+Fire and burglar alarm providers are oftentimes solely educated in alarming devices, whereas the new age of enterprise security systems requires extensive knowledge in IT to adequately handle the software.

 Advancements Include…